alackles/CMSC-150-FT-23/_pages/syllabus.md

 D | I gained some new skills and knowledge from this course, but it is a shaky foundation.
 I have developed some new understanding of the course goals, but would not be able to build upon them in a follow-up course without serious revision. | This person barely met the minimum goals for the course.
 C | I gained enough new skills and knowledge from this course to have a foundation in the topics.
 I can continue to build on my understanding in future courses, but I have some basic skills to continue to revisit as well. | This person has met the minimum requirements for the course and mostly grasps those minimum requirements.
 B | I gained new skills and knowledge appropriate for a solid foundation in the topics.
 I am confidently able to build on my understanding and continue learning and refining. | This person has completely fulfilled the standards for the course and is successful at those standards.
-A | I gained a wealth of new skills and knowledge and continually build upon my understanding _while still in_ this course, and am able to move on with a strong base and the ability to build a strong understanding in a _future_ course. | This person has challenged themselves beyond the standards for the course and met that challenge.
+A | I gained enough new skills and knowledge in the course that, in order to continue to be challenged, I had to extend _beyond_ the course material. | This person has challenged themselves beyond the standards for the course and met that challenge.

 # Classroom Policies